castle is first mentioned in 1116 as Castell Arberth when it was burned

 attached to its south side.
 Close to its west side was an

-internal rectangular gatetower, possibly similar to that at Ogmore and Manorbier.
+internal rectangular gatetower, possibly similar to those at Ogmore, Llanstephan outer ward and Manorbier.

-This lay beside a small round tower at the NW corner of the site.
+This lay beside a small round tower at the north-west corner of the site.

-At the south end of the castle were 2 round towers marking the SE
+At the south end of the castle were 2 round towers marking the south-east

-and SW corners, the SE tower containing a chapel at first floor level.
+and south-west corners, the south-east tower containing a chapel at first floor level.

 Such a layout is similar to that found at White Castle.